tropicbliss/Custom_ROM_Building_Guide/README.md

 # Android Custom ROM Building Guide

 This guide offers a simple guide on how to build a custom ROM for Android.
 However, simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains.
 Note: This guide assumes that you know how to use Linux fluently.

 ### Requirements And Setting Up

 Click this link [here](https://source.android.com/setup/build/requirements) from the official AOSP website to see if your computer meets the hardware and software requirements needed to build ROMs.
 Also, click this link [here](https://source.android.com/setup/build/initializing) to set up your build environment properly.
-If you are using Linux, I highly recommend you to use any Ubuntu versions that support OpenJDK 8.
+If you are using Linux, I recommend using any Ubuntu versions that support the correct OpenJDK version depending on what version of Android you are building.
 It is possible to build ROMs using a Mac, but this guide is targeted specifically for Linux users.

 ### How To Build Stock AOSP ROMs

 Click [here](https://source.android.com/setup/build/downloading) to download Repo.
 Now, while following the instructions, it might tell you to enter the following command or something similar if you are downloading a specific version of Android rather than the latest version:

 ```sh